formant56/formant56/README.md

 - 👋 Hi, I’m @formant56
 - 👀 I’m interested in Blockchain technology
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... just email me

 <!---
 formant56/formant56 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.